 How to protect yourself

 “We acknowledge the challenge of reaching out to the end-users with security fixes when dealing with embedded devices,” the researchers wrote in their blog.
-“This is why Linksys is proactively publishing a security advisory to provide temporary solutions to prevent attackers from exploiting the security vulnerabilities we identified, until a new firmware version is available for all affected models.”
+“This is why Linksys is proactively publishing a security advisory to provide temporary solutions to prevent attackers from exploiting the security vulnerabilities we identified until a new firmware version is available for all affected models.”

 As a temporary workaround, Linksys advises owners of the affected routers to do the following:

-- Enable Automatic Updates
+- Enable automatic updates.

-- Change the default router administrator password immediately
+- Change the default router administrator password immediately.

-To read more about the Linksys router flaws, click here to read IOActive’s blog post.
+For more about the Linksys router flaws, click here to read IOActive’s blog post.